 1. Sharp Leaders Notice People’s Energy and Vibe

-Sharp leaders tend to pick up on a person’s energy and vibe immediately.
-This vague feeling is the spiritual energy that a person puts out subconsciously.
+Leaders with sharp observation skills tend to pick up on a person’s energy and vibe immediately.
+This vague feeling is the spiritual energy a person unconsciously puts out.
 Although the vibe may not be something that the person chooses, it can tell you a lot about them, such as whether they are trustworthy or likeable.
 For example, if a staff member is exhibiting negative energy, a perceptive leader may take the time to have a conversation with them to identify and address the underlying issue.

 2. Body Language

 Sharp leaders are very attuned to body language, which is often subconscious and can show so much about what someone is thinking, feeling, and projecting into the world.
-The way someone stands, eye contact, fidgeting, orientation of the body, and so much more can tell us many things about what’s going on inside someone’s psyche.
-For example, if a staff member is crossing their arms during a meeting, a perceptive leader may acknowledge this and ask if they have any concerns they would like to share.
+The way someone stands, eye contact, fidgeting, body orientation, and so much more can tell us many things about what’s going on in someone’s psyche.
+For example, if a staff member crosses their arms during a meeting, a perceptive leader may acknowledge it and ask if they have any concerns they would like to share.

 3. Micro-expressions

-Micro-expressions are small involuntary expressions that many people miss.
-Highly perceptive people tend to pick up on these subtle and immediate expressions that someone has, which tend to be extremely rapid and often replaced by the “official” chosen expression someone chooses to portray.
-For example, if a teacher is showing signs of frustration during a staff meeting, a perceptive leader may follow up with them afterward to check in and offer support.
+Micro-expressions are small, involuntary expressions that many people miss.
+Highly perceptive people tend to pick up on subtle, immediate expressions someone has, which are often extremely rapid and often replaced by the “official” expression someone chooses to portray.
+For example, if a teacher is showing signs of frustration during a staff meeting, a perceptive leader may follow up with them afterwards to check in and offer support.

 4. What People Don’t Say to Sharp Leaders

-Sharp leaders notice what people don’t say even more than what is said.
+Leaders with sharp observation skills notice what people don’t say, even more than what is said.
 They can tell when someone is dancing around a subject or avoiding something.
-When someone is speaking about a subject but conspicuously leaving out an important part of the issue, the perceptive person immediately notices and wonders why.
-For example, if a staff member seems hesitant to share their opinion during a meeting, a perceptive leader may encourage them to speak up and offer a safe and supportive environment for them to do so.
+When someone speaks about a subject but conspicuously leaves out an important part of the issue, a perceptive person immediately notices and wonders why.
+For example, if a staff member seems hesitant to share their opinion during a meeting, a perceptive leader may encourage them to speak up and create a safe, supportive environment for doing so.

 5. Treatment of Others

-A sharp and perceptive leader is able to observe how their colleagues and staff members interact with others, including students, parents, and other staff members.
+A sharp and perceptive person with leadership observation skills can observe how colleagues and staff members interact with others, including students, parents, and other staff.
 This can be useful in identifying any potential conflicts or issues that may arise.
-For example, if a staff member consistently speaks rudely to a parent, a perceptive leader may have a conversation with them to address the issue and provide guidance on how to interact more professionally.
+For example, if a staff member consistently speaks rudely to a parent, a perceptive leader may have a conversation with them to address the issue and provide guidance on interacting more professionally.

 6. Core Values Noticed by Sharp Leaders

-Highly perceptive people are able to pick up on the core values of others.
+Highly perceptive people with strong observational leadership skills can pick up on others’ core values.
 This is important in the context of educational leadership because understanding the core values of faculty, staff, and students can help to create a more cohesive and collaborative community.

 For example, a highly perceptive educational leader may notice that a teacher places a strong emphasis on creativity and innovation in their classroom.
 This may lead the leader to encourage and support that teacher in developing new and innovative teaching strategies.